 Because psyllium husk works as a bulking agent, it makes your stool more firm and helps you avoid diarrhea.
 It’s basically Popeye for your poop!

 At some point or another, we all get constipated.
 And we can all agree that constipation stinks.
 Since psyllium husk has high fiber content, it is an effective way of treating constipation.
 It absorbs liquid in your intestines, swells, and forms a bulky stool that is easier to pass.

 Helps Build Immunity

 During these pandemic days, we can all use a boost of immunity.
-Good bacteria is important for building your immunity.
-Psyllium husk helps your body reduce inflammation, fight inflammation, and encourages healthy cell and tissue growth, all of which helps boost your immunity.
+Good bacteria are important for building your immunity as 70% of your immune system is located in your gut.
+Psyllium husk helps your body reduce inflammation and encourages healthy cell and tissue growth, all of which help boost your immunity.

 Oftentimes, we don’t think about these conditions until it’s too late and we’re already experiencing them.
 Psyllium fiber can help prevent both diverticulitis and hemorrhoids.
 Since psyllium is fiber, it makes it easier to poop, which helps you avoid horrible hemorrhoids.
 And scientists believe that a high-fiber diet helps prevent diverticulitis, which is a painful condition we hope you never have to endure.

 Psyllium fiber can help improve blood sugar levels, which is extremely helpful if you have diabetes.
 The gel-forming fibers in psyllium slow down the digestion of food, which helps regulate your blood sugar.

 Psyllium husk helps lower your cholesterol!
 You might think of cholesterol as something that only your parents and grandparents need to worry about, but sadly, that’s no longer the case.
 Younger people are also experiencing higher levels of cholesterol.
 If you have ever been told you need to lower your cholesterol, you might want to consider adding psyllium to your diet.